It has been a while since I updated but so much has happened over the last two years. I will eventually restart my newsletter, it is on its way.

 10. Have you ever seen a unicorn?

-Well my sister has always had lots of various horses and when I was little I am absolutely sure that one of them was a unicorn.
+Well my sister has always had lots of various horses and when I was little I was absolutely convinced that one of them was a unicorn, I still am.
 Also I have seen fairies in the garden, definitely.

 11. Why did you become an illustrator and author?